 Under current GAAP, when you calculate your present value of minimum lease payments, you have to compare it to the fair value of the asset.
 Current GAAP precludes you from recording an asset on your books that is greater than the fair value.
 Therefore, if the present value exceeds the fair value, you increase your interest rate, which reduces your liability.
 Let’s take a closer look at how that works using our present value calculator, which is a free tool that you can download to use yourself.

 As you can see, increasing your interest rate lowers the present value, which enables you to get the present value to equal the fair value.
 Then, you would record that amount to be in compliance with current GAAP.
 Under the new standards, this approach is no longer allowed.
 You record the asset at the higher value, and then you immediately impair it.
 This means you’ll take an immediate hit on your books.
 So, if the present value of your lease payments is $100,000, but the fair value of the asset is $80,000, you would immediately write off $20,000 on the asset to comply with the new standards.
 Because of this change, your auditors will be paying more attention to ensure that you don’t attempt to lower the interest rate to get your asset to fair value.
-The silver lining here is it gives you an opportunity to do a thorough lease vs. buy analysis.
-Click here to learn more about the differences between ASC 840 and 842.
+The silver lining here is it gives you an opportunity to do a thorough lease vs buy analysis.

 Choose the right solution